List of people declared Servants of God under Pope Francis

 This article is a list of people proposed by each diocese of the Catholic Church for beatification and canonization, whose causes have been officially opened during the papacy of Pope Francis and are newly given the title as Servants of God.
-The names listed below are from the Vatican and are listed in month beginning the year 2013, with their birth and death year, position in clerical or religious life, and the place where the saint-to-be lived or died.
+The names listed below are from the Vatican and are listed in month beginning the year 2013, with their birth and death year, position in clerical or religious life, and the place where the potential Saints lived or died.

-In the Latin Church of the Catholic Church, Servant of God is the style used for a person whose life is being investigated by the Church for possible sainthood.
+In the Latin Church of the Catholic Church, Servant of God is a title used for a person for whom a beatification process has been opened.